trubalcain/googoocluster/README.md

 * Shared filesystem: NFS
 * Time server: NTP
 * DNS: dnsmasq
-* Performance montioring: Ganglia
+* Performance monitoring: Ganglia

-**Important**: the notes below describe roughly what I did, but there was a lot of trial-and-error and I didn't note all the blind alleys.
-I haven't reproduced with this set of instructions yet, so you might have to troubleshoot a bit.

 Physical setup and OS
 ---------------------

-1. Get 2 or more Raspberry Pi Model B's.
+1. Get 2 or more Raspberry Pi II Model B+'s.
 One will be the head node, the others will be compute nodes.
 1. Download the most recent [Raspbian Linux](http://www.raspbian.org/) and copy the raw image onto an SD card.
 (I used the "dd" command on a Linux laptop to do